 This doesn’t mean, of course, that someone must agree with our beliefs to attend the church.
 Everyone is welcome no matter what you believe, but our church’s decisions are based on our beliefs.

-We believe the entire Bible is the Word of God, is inspired by God, is without error, and tells us everything God wants us to know in order to have a relationship with Him.
+Comprised of 66 books authored over thousands of years by various authors, The Bible is the authoritative Word of God.
+It alone is the final authority for determining all doctrinal truths.
+The Bible is inspired by God, is without error, and tells us everything God wants us to know in order to have a relationship with Him (see Proverbs 30:5; Romans 16:25, 26; 2 Timothy 3:16; 2 Peter 1:20, 21).

 We believe that the church is the body of Christ, of which Jesus Christ is the head.
 The members of the church are those who have trusted by faith in the finished work of Christ.
 The purpose of the church is to glorify God by loving him and by making him known to the lost world.
 We believe God established and continues to build the Church for believers to regularly worship together.
 (Eph 4:11-16, Eph 2:20)